Powerlated/pandocs/content/Video_Display.md

 ### Byte0 - Y Position

-Specifies the sprites vertical position on the screen (minus 16).
+Specifies the sprite's vertical position on the screen (minus 16).
 An off-screen value (for example, Y=0 or Y\>=160) hides the sprite.

 ### Byte1 - X Position